geldata/nextjs-gel-auth-template/README.md

   <img src="public/sign-up.png" alt="Sign up" width="400" />
 </p>

-### Extend the EdgeDB schema
+### Extend the Gel schema

-Open the `dbschema/default.esdl` file and add your own types and fields.
+Open the `dbschema/default.gel` file and add your own types and fields.
 You can start by adding a `Post` type with a `title` and `content` field or changing the
 `Item` type to include more fields.
 For example: